 - There could be a significant increase in leaves taken under the Family Medical Leave Act (FMLA).
 FMLA provides up to 12 weeks of unpaid job-protected leave to eligible employees to care for an immediate family member, including a spouse.

 Paychex will maintain regular communication with government agencies such as the Internal Revenue Service as they provide further clarity on this change.
 Visit the regulatory section of www.paychex.com for updates as they become available.

 Stay Connected with Paychex

 Paychex, Inc. (NASDAQ:PAYX) is a leading provider of payroll, human resource, and benefits outsourcing solutions for small- to medium-sized businesses.
 The company offers comprehensive payroll services, including payroll processing, payroll tax administration, and employee pay services, including direct deposit, check signing, and Readychex®.
 Human resource services include 401(k) plan recordkeeping, section 125 plans, a professional employer organization, time and attendance solutions, and other administrative services for business.
 A variety of business insurance products, including group health and workers' compensation, are made available through Paychex Insurance Agency, Inc. Paychex was founded in 1971.
-With headquarters in Rochester, New York, the company has more than 100 offices serving approximately 570,000 payroll clients as of May 31, 2013.
-For more information about Paychex and our products, visit www.paychex.com.
+With headquarters in Rochester, New York, the company has more than 100 offices serving approximately 580,000 payroll clients as of May 31, 2014.
+For more information about Paychex and its products, visit www.paychex.com.